nikolamicic21/mvpmatch-vending-machine/README.md

 where DATABASE_USERNAME and DATABASE_PASSWORD are properties which should be replaced with values from the `docker-compose.yml` file.

+The application will listen to the requests on port `8090`.

 ## Postman API collection

 To try out the backend API there is a Postman collection, located in